vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/omnia_startup.rst

 .. note::

     * Do not delete any files manually from the omnia shared directory.
-    * Use the ``oim_cleanup.yml`` playbook to safely remove the omnia shared directory.
+Use the ``oim_cleanup.yml`` playbook to safely remove the entire omnia shared directory.
     * To re-deploy or delete the ``omnia_core`` container, you need to re-run the ``omnia_startup.sh`` script.
 Before re-running the ``omnia_startup.sh`` script, ensure that there are no other containers on the OIM except ``omnia_core``.
 If you have other containers running on the OIM, run the ``oim_cleanup.yml`` playbook to delete those.
+    * All user-generated files (for example, inventory files) will get deleted if the ``oim_core`` container is redeployed.
     * Provide any file paths (ISO, mapping files, etc.) that are mentioned in input files in the ``/opt/omnia`` directory.